cedadev/jasmin-workshop/tutorials/tut02/README.md

 > 4. *Have any files been accidentally left on the system?* (e.g. in: `/tmp/` etc)

-  * Running a Rose suite will copy your suite to a "run suite directory" under:
+  * Running a Cylc workflow will copy your workflow to a "run workflow directory" under:

-        $HOME/cylc-run/<SUITE>/
+        $HOME/cylc-run/<WORKFLOW>/

   * This directory includes various files, directories and symbolic links related to your job.
     Please check that you are not writing big files to that the directory and monitor the size